 Industry Analysis & Industry Trends

 Demand for wind power generation will take off in the next five years, supported by favorable state-level assistance and lower prices.
 Investment into wind power generation will soar as the focus on reducing greenhouse gas emissions continues.
-The successful approval of an offshore wind farm in Massachusetts bodes well for more offshore projects, helping the industry grow during the next five years... purchase to read more
+Over the next five years, stronger economic activity and a focus on energy independence and reducing greenhouse gas emissions will contribute to strong ongoing growth in wind power production... purchase to read more

 Industry Report - Industry Investment Chapter